accessible to all

 In the UK there are two Acts of Parliament which impact on the accessibility of Web sites: the Disability Discrimination Act 1995 (Section 3) and the Special Educational Needs and Disability Act 2001.
 Briefly, any organisation providing a service has a legal obligation to take all reasonable steps to ensure that the service is available to people with disabilities.

 But accessibility is just a subset of usability.
 Everyone, not just those with a disability, views Web sites under widely varying conditions.
+Are they using a desktop computer, laptop, tablet or mobile?
 What browser are they using?
-Opera?
+Vivaldi?
 Firefox?
-Internet Explorer?
-What size monitor do they have?
+Chrome?
+Microsoft Edge?
+Safari?
+What size monitor or screen do they have?
 How big is their browser window?

-Some Web users have temporary disabilities, for example, people who are on the move and who use a small, low-resolution laptop screen and a slow dial-up line; or who access the Web via a mobile phone.
+Some Web users have temporary disabilities, e.g. people who are on the move and who use a mobile with a slow Internet connection; or people working in low-light condtions.